 However, in December 2008, in response to Italy's lifting of immunity, Germany brought a suit before the International Court of Justice against Italy for failing to respect its immunity.
-(39) In Canada, C-CAT has been reported as saying that torture raises different issues and is not well suited to inclusion in C-35.
-(40)
+41 In Canada, C-CAT has been reported as saying that torture raises different issues and is not well suited to inclusion in this bill.
+42